 Membership cost: £500 joining fee, £1,250 annual membership

 All male clubs may be the work of the devil, but all female clubs are progressive as hell.
-Which is good for AllBright because the smart hangout for women includes a restaurant and bar, cinema room, salon and fabulous interiors.
+Which is good for AllBright Mayfair because the smart hangout for women includes a restaurant and bar, two secluded rooftop terraces, salon and fabulous interiors.

 Great for: Empowered, self-improving women